edgarcancinoe/edgarcancinoe.github.io/index.md

 Development of a time-estimating model to predict the time it takes to load trucks given product quantity, its dimensions and number of workers for a Kimberly Clark distirbution plant in Ramos Arizpe, Mexico.

-**Keywords:** regression, neural network, support vector regression, svr, ridge
+**Keywords**: regression, neural network, support vector regression, svr, ridge

 ---